-A quote from Nelson Mandela, “It always seems impossible until it’s done,” evolves around my journey and life philosophy.
+A quote from Nelson Mandela, “It always seems impossible until it’s done.”

 What do you love most about Kenya?

-Nairobi for me is the New York of Africa, Kenya being Modern yet is still wild at heart.
+Nairobi, for me, is the New York of Africa, Kenya being Modern yet still wild at heart.

-I am not a singer, then again… Nothing is impossible.
+I am not a singer, but then again… Nothing is impossible.